-dblook is Derby's Data Definition Language (DDL) Generation Utility, also called a schema dump tool.
-It is a simple utility for the dumping the DDL of a user-specified database to either a console or to a file.
+dblook is Derby's Data Definition Language (DDL) Generation Utility, more informally called a schema dump tool.
+It is a simple utility that dumps the DDL of a user-specified database to either a console or a file.
 The generated DDL can then be used for such things as recreating all or parts of a database, viewing a subset of a database's objects (for example, those which pertain to specific tables and schemas), or documenting a database's schema.